microsoft/FluidFramework/build-tools/packages/build-cli/README.md

   --[no-]install                Update lockfiles by running 'npm install' automatically.
   --[no-]policyCheck            Check that the local repo complies with all policy.
   --[no-]updateCheck            Check that the local repo is up to date with the remote.

+DESCRIPTION
+  Releases a package or release group.

+  First the release group's dependencies are checked.
+If any of the dependencies are also in the repo, then they're checked for the latest release version.
+If the dependencies have not yet been released, then the command prompts to perform the release of the dependency, then run the releae command again.

+  This process is continued until all the dependencies have been released, after which the release group itself is

+  released.
 ```

 _See code: [dist/commands/release.ts](https://github.com/microsoft/FluidFramework/blob/v0.4.5000/dist/commands/release.ts)_